Raatid-Dilly/NHTSA-Fatality-Data/README.md

-# NHTSA-Fatality-Data
-National Highway Traffic Safety Administration Fatality Analysis Report for data from 1975-2020.
+# National Highway Traffic and Safety Administration (NHTSA) ETL Data Pipeline
+NHTSA Fatality Analysis Report for data from 1975-2020.

 **Google DataStudio Dashboard for results can be viewed [here](https://datastudio.google.com/reporting/39c186d2-90ba-4d1a-8d1a-2db046e93641).**

 ## Project Overview
 This project was performed as part of the [Data Engineering Zoomcamp Course](https://github.com/DataTalksClub/data-engineering-zoomcamp) to use the course materials learned to build a data pipeline.

-## Objective
 The National Highway Traffic Safety Administration is an agency that is part of the United States federal government.
 Their mission is the preservation of human lives and to reduce vehicle-related accidents related to transportation.The goals of this project are the following:

 * Develop a data pipeline that will extract the data from the source for each year from 1975-2000
 * Transform the data so it can be analyzed